GoogleCloudPlatform/rad-lab/modules/secure_data_warehouse/README.md

 resource_creator_identity = <sa>@<projectID>.iam.gserviceaccount.com
 ```

+NOTE: Make sure that the `secure_datawarehouse_service_acccount` is same as `resource_creator_identity` when trying to deploying the module via RAD Lab Launcher.

 2. The User, Group, or Service Account who will be deploying the module should have access to impersonate and grant it the roles, `roles/iam.serviceAccountTokenCreator` on the **Terraform Service Account’s IAM Policy**.
 NOTE: This is not a Project IAM Binding; this is a **Service Account** IAM Binding.